Evolutionary network games: equilibria from imitation and best-response dynamics: Abstract

 \section{Abstract}

-We consider games of strategic substitutes and strategic complements on networks.
-We introduce two different evolutionary dynamics in order to refine their multiplicity of equilibria, and we analyse the system through a mean field approach.
-We find that for the best-shot game, taken as a model for substitutes, a replicator-like dynamics does not lead to Nash equilibria, whereas it leads to unique equilibria (full cooperation or full defection, depending on the initial condition and the game parameter) for complements, represented by a coordination game.
-On the other hand, when the dynamics becomes more cognitively demanding in the form of a best response evolution, predictions are always Nash equilibria (at least when individuals are fully rational): For the best-shot game we find equilibria with a definite value of the fraction of contributors, whereas for the coordination game symmetric equilibria arise only for low or high initial fractions of cooperators.
-We also extend our study by considering complex heterogeneous topologies, and show that the nature of the selected equilibria does not change for the best-shot game.
-However for coordination games we reveal an important difference, namely that on infinitely large scale-free networks cooperation arises for any value of the incentive to cooperate.
+We consider games of strategic substitutes and strategic complements on networks, and introduce two different evolutionary dynamics in order to refine their multiplicity of equilibria.
+We analyze the system through a mean field approach to both dynamics.
+We find that for the best-shot game, taken as a representative example of strategic substitutes, a replicator-like (imitative) dynamics does not lead to Nash equilibria, whereas, it leads to a unique equilibrium (full cooperation or full defection, depending on the initial condition and the game parameters) for complements, represented by a coordination game.
+On the other hand, when the dynamics becomes more cognitively demanding in the form of a best response, predictions are always Nash equilibria (at least when individuals are fully rational): For the best-shot game we find a reduced set of equilibria with a definite value of the fraction of contributors, whereas, for the coordination game symmetric equilibria arise only for low or high initial fractions of cooperators.
+We further extend our analytical study by considering complex topologies through a heterogeneous mean field technique, and show that the nature of the selected equilibria does not change for the best-shot game.
+However, for coordination games we reveal an important difference, namely that on infinitely large scale-free networks cooperative equilibria arise for any value of the incentive to cooperate.
+Our analytical results are confirmed by numerical simulations available in the literature, and open the question of whether there can be a dynamics that consistently leads to stringent equilibria refinements for both classes of games. \\ {\em List of abbreviations used}: PI (proportional imitation), BR (best response), MF (homogeneous mean field), HMF (heterogeneous mean field) \\ {\em JEL codes}: C73 (stochastic and dynamic games; evolutionary games; repeated games) \\ {\em Keywords}: strategic interactions; evolutionary games; network equilibria; mean field theory